StacyCash/azure-command-and-query/blog-posts/step-one/getting-started-with-azure-command-and-query.md

 In this walkthrough we'll make a simple application that can be used as a kick-off point for building a disconnected way to store data from our users for future processing.

-We'll use a WebAPI to get data from the user, a queue to disconnect the user from the processing, a function to read the queue and, finally, table storage to safely store our users data.
+We'll use a WebAPI to get data from the user, a queue to disconnect the user from the processing, a function to read the queue and, finally, table storage to safely store our user's data.

 We are going to use a static Angular app as the front end.
 A single page that gathers three bits of information about the user and passes it to the WebAPI.
 This post doesn't cover that app, but you can find the code in the repo for this tutorial.